dbt1/buildenv-closed/README.md

 ```

 ## 2. Execute init script
-This will clone all required layers and moves some config files into your build directory.
+This will clone all required layers and create some config files into your build directories.
 * Parameter 1 <machine>: could be h7, hd51, hd60, hd61, osmio4k, osmio4kplus or set 'all' or keep empty ' ' for all machines.
 * Parameter 2 <image-version>: could be 3.0, 3.1, 3.2 or keep empty for latest version (recommended, older versions are not really maintained anymore)
 ```bash